SAP/ai-sdk-js/README.md

 # SAP AI SDK

 Integrate chat completion into your business applications with SAP Cloud SDK for GenAI Hub.
 Leverage the Generative AI Hub of SAP AI Core to make use of templating, grounding, data masking, content filtering and more.
-Setup your SAP AI Core instance with SAP Cloud SDK for AI Core. :warning:
+Setup your SAP AI Core instance with SAP Cloud SDK for AI Core.

 ## Disclaimer ⚠️